PHASE 2 OF 7

 A step-by-step summary you can follow before and during your next hackathon.
 Print it, screenshot it, or just remember the flow.

-Apply SCAMPER to your top 3 ideas — push them in all 7 directions
+Run SCAMPER on your top 3 ideas, pushing all 7 directions

-Validate with your team — does it excite everyone?
-Can you build it in 24-48 hours?
+Validate with your team: does it excite everyone, and can you ship it in 24-48 hours?

-Remember: The goal of ideation isn't to find the perfect idea on the first try.
-It's to generate enough raw material that one great idea rises to the surface.
-Trust the process, trust the volume, and trust your subconscious.
+Remember: Ideation isn't about finding the perfect idea on the first try.
+It's about generating enough raw material that one great idea rises to the surface.
+Trust the process, the volume, and your subconscious.